Shrikrishna Narayan Ratanjankar

-Shrikrishna Narayan Ratanjankar born 31 December 1899 and died 14 February 1974.
-He was a distinguished scholar and teacher of Hindustani classical music, from the Agra gharana.
+Shrikrishna Narayan Ratanjankar (31 December 1899 - 14 February 1974), was a scholar and teacher of Hindustani classical music, from the Agra gharana.
 Foremost disciple of Vishnu Narayan Bhatkhande and Faiyaz Khan of Baroda State, he also remained principal of Bhatkhande Music Institute (Bhatkande Sangeet Sansthan), Lucknow, for many years, where he trained many noted names in the field of music.